syncfusion-content/maui-docs/MAUI/DataForm/layout.md

 ## Grid layout support

 By default, the data form arranges one data field per row.
 It is possible to have more than one data fields per row by setting the [ColumnCount] property which provides grid like layout for the data form.
+The order of data form field can also be changed in a row using [ItemsOrderInRow]

 {% tabs %}
 {% highlight xaml %}